UniversalDependencies/UD_Italian-ISDT/README.md

 * it-ud-dev.conllu: 13337 tokens (500 sentences)
 * it-ud-test.conllu: 13255 tokens (500 sentences)

-## Version 1.1 15.05.2015 Changelog
+## Changelog V1.1 May 15 2015

-This is Version 1.1 of the data, Changes from the previous version include.
+This is Version 1.1 of the data.
+Changes from the previous version include.

 * Added Italian section of ParTUT (71645 tokens)
 * Checked SYM